 GPIO (General Purpose Input Output)

-It has 0-43 general purpose input-output pins.
-Any GPIO can be used as an external edge or level triggered interrupt, it can initial ADC sampling, can change toggle rate up to CPU clock speed on the advanced high-performance bus.
+It has 0-43 general-purpose input-output pins.
+Any GPIO can be used as an external edge or level-triggered interrupt, it can initial ADC sampling, can change the toggle rate up to CPU clock speed on the advanced high-performance bus.
 Each input pin has a tolerance voltage of 5V in the input configuration.
 Every GPIO pin also has a weak pull-up, pull-down, and open drain.

 Most of the GPIO pins in a microcontroller can be configured for an alternate hardware function.
 It should be noted that only 1 of the alternate functions can be configured at a given time.
 The user program can switch among different alternate functionality during execution.

-The general-purpose I/O pins are named as port A to port F in TM4C123G microcontroller.
-The address range of the GPIO pins are given in the table below,
+The general-purpose I/O pins are named port A to port F in the TM4C123G microcontroller.
+The address range of the GPIO pins is given in the table below,

 Port name Lower address Upper address.